shanib-ibrahim/Namaste-React/Episode-01(Inception)/notes.md

 #### 3. What is CDN and Why Do we use it?

+-CDN stands for Content Delivery Network.
+-It is a network of distributed servers strategically placed around the world.
+-CDNs deliver web content, including images, scripts, stylesheets, and other assets.
+-Servers are located in various geographic locations (edge locations or PoPs) to reduce latency.
+-Minimizes the time it takes for content to reach end-users by delivering it from nearby servers.
+-Optimizes website and application performance by delivering cached content quickly.

 #### 4. Why is React called React?

 - Because it is "Reacts" to any state or property changes, and works with data of any form (as deeply structured as the graph itself) so the name is fitting.